-Reserves are total company interest reserves, as reported in our Annual Information Form.
-Vermilion has shallow water and deep water assets in our Australia and Ireland business units, respectively.
-Please note, that Vermilion does not report 3P reserves.
+Reserves are net of royalty reserves, as reported in our Annual Information Form.
+Please note, that Vermilion does not report 3P reserves, contingent resources or prospective resources.
+The net total resources base is the total of the 2P reserves.
 For complete consolidated results, we encourage investors to review our financial reporting.